qmsk/backup/README.md

 ### Restricted `rsync`for `.ssh/authorized_keys` `command=`

-The `bin/qmsk.backup-rsync` script can be used as an `~/.ssh/authorized_keys` `command="..."` wrapper, and provides options to restrict/secure access:
+The `bin/qmsk.rsync-ssh-command` script can be used as an `~/.ssh/authorized_keys` `command="..."` wrapper, and provides options to restrict/secure access:

-        command="/opt/qmsk-backup/bin/qmsk.backup-rsync --readonly --restrict-path=/foo" ssh-rsa ...
+        command="/opt/qmsk-backup/bin/qmsk.rsync-ssh-command --readonly --restrict-path=/foo" ssh-rsa ...

-***NOTE***: the current implementation is not exactly security-audited, the restrictions serve more to avoid mistakes, and do not protect against
-     determined misuse of your ssh key..
+***NOTE***: the current implementation is not exactly security-audited, the restrictions serve more to avoid mistakes, and do not protect against determined misuse of your ssh key...

 #### `--readonly`